Serious-Lee and Fan-Nee

 … and much more

-I’m very excited to announce the follow artists are part of ours super team:
+I’m very excited to announce the follow artists are part of, or expressed interest in ours super team:

 - Chris Malgrain (France) http://oniric-comics.com